-Managed Hosting customers generally experience sustained levels of traffic over their billing month as oppose to traffic with sudden peaks.
+Many Managed Hosting customers experience sustained levels of traffic over their billing month as opposed to traffic with sudden peaks.
 That's why billing based on the commonly used 95th Percentile (or burstable billing) method is not ideal, as it would result in paying for bandwidth that isn't used during the month.
-Total Transfer billing ignores these natural peaks and valleys, and only measures your actual data to and from your IP address.
+Total Transfer billing ignores these natural peaks and valleys, and only measures your actual data transferred.
 As a result, we do not use port based monitoring to determine your bandwidth traffic because the traffic crossing your public port would count against your bandwidth allocation.
 Instead, we use network-wide monitoring which measures the traffic flow on our entire network.
-Again, only the traffic to and from your IP address is counted towards your bandwidth allocation.
+Only the traffic flowing to and from your server that leaves the datacenter which it resides in is counted towards your bandwidth allocation.
 Nothing else.

 How Does it Work

-We take a sampling of your traffic coming in and out of our datacenter at the edge of our FastFiber Network™.
-The sample ignores any traffic sitting on the network and only counts the traffic between your servers and your customers.
+We take a sampling of your traffic flow coming in and out of the datacenter which your server is located in, at the edge of our FastFiber Network™.
+The sample ignores any traffic sitting on the network, within that datacenter, and only counts the traffic between your servers and your customers.
 This data is presented as a bandwidth graph inside the MyPEER1 customer portal where we group your servers into Bandwidth Allocation Groups (BAGs).
 A BAG includes a single server with a single IP address or a single server with multiple IPs.
 For more complex hosting environments, multiple servers and their IPs are also be combined into a BAG.
 We measure the bandwidth usage of each BAG by pooling all IPs assigned to the server.
 You then have the choice of viewing your bandwidth usage by BAG, server, or individual IP address in daily, weekly, or monthly intervals.

 Monitor Your Usage in Simple Graphs